Home Cooked Diet Recipe for Cats

 Buy all the supplements you need for this recipe here: Home Cooked Diet for Cats Starter Pack

-- Lightly cook the meat and vegetables together by boiling, steaming, sauteing with a little water, or slow-cooking (i.e. "Crockpot").
+- Lightly cook the meat (until the meat has changed color) and vegetables together by boiling, steaming, sauteing with a little water, or slow-cooking (i.e. "Crockpot").

 - Once cooled, chop meat, organ meat, and vegetables in a food processor.
-Do not pulverize.
 Add water as needed.

-- Add chopped meat and vegetables to a bowl, add Calcium, Taurine, and Kelp powders, and mix.
+- Add chopped meat and vegetables to a bowl, add Calcium, Taurine, Kelp and Beef gelatin powders, and mix.
 Add water as needed.

 - Add Salmon Oil and Multivitamin to food daily.
 Pierce Salmon Oil gel cap and squeeze over food.
+If your cat does not like the taste of Salmon oil, you can use Omega-3 Pet instead.
 Mix Multivitamin powder with food.

 - Always feed the food room temp or slightly warm.
 You can warm it by adding a little hot water or floating the food bowl in a hot water bath for a few minutes (while you brush your teeth, make your tea, etc).